How to make the most of your study holiday

 will be interested to hear about it.

 as an introduction to your study abroad programme.
-At Language Institute TREFFPUNKT, for example, there are Online German classes via Skype, which are already used by a growing number of students both as preparation for the on-campus German courses as well as for follow-up and continuous learning.
+At Sprachinstitut TREFFPUNKT, for example, there are Online German classes via Skype, which are already used by a growing number of students both as preparation for the on-campus German courses as well as for follow-up and continuous learning.

 at your destination, so that you don`t have to bemoan the fact that your favourite winter coat or your swim things are sitting happily at home when you could really use them here.